peternann/voice-assistants-cli/README.md

-# (!!!
-DRAFT ONLY !!!)
 # voice-assistants-cli
 A tool for managing Voice Assistant models.
 More CLI, less GUI.

-`va-cli` facilitates 'get' and 'put' of your online voice assistant project 'language/interction model source', onto your local filesystem.
+`va-cli` facilitates 'get/put' of your online voice assistant project 'language/interction model source', onto/from your local filesystem.

 This achieves 2 aims:
 1. Version control of your interaction model, right alongside your source,